nikimanoledaki/nikimanoledaki.github.io/_posts/2022-09-25-Measure-the-energy-consumption-of-Flux-with-Prometheus-&-Kepler.md

 author: Niki Manoledaki
 ---

-# How to query the Prometheus HTTP API to get energy metrics about Flux Controllers

-Flux can be used to deploy Kepler and Prometheus to any Kubernetes cluster(s).
-The tools' manifests and their sources are added to a Git repository, and its changes are continuously reconciled.
+Use Flux to deploy Kepler and Prometheus to any Kubernetes cluster(s) and measure the energy consumption of any Kubernetes Pod or Node.

+To deploy Kepler and Prometheus, add their manifests to a Git repository.
+[Here](https://github.com/nikimanoledaki/gitops-energy-usage/tree/main/clusters) is a demo repository structure for how to do that.

+Flux will continuously reoncile and apply the Kepler and Prometheus manifests to your cluster.
+For example, by simply repeating the `flux bootstrap` command in a new cluster, Flux will sync with the repository and add Kepler and Prometheus to the new cluster.

-Create a local kind cluster, bootstrap the cluster with Flux, and then port-forward the `kube-prometheus` Pod, as per [this script](https://github.com/nikimanoledaki/gitops-energy-usage/blob/main/scripts/start-cluster.sh).
+To try this, create a local [kind](https://kind.sigs.k8s.io/) cluster (`kind create cluster`), bootstrap the cluster with Flux (`flux bootstrap github --owner=nikimanoledaki --repository=gitops-energy-usage --path=clusters`), wait for the resources to be created, then port-forward the `kube-prometheus` Pod.
+[This script](https://github.com/nikimanoledaki/gitops-energy-usage/blob/main/scripts/start-cluster.sh) performs all of these steps.

 ## Gather Pod-level energy metrics

-Then, query the `kube-prometheus` HTTP API's `api/v1/query` endpoint with the following `curl` request, where `--data-urlencode` is a Prometheus query in PromQL syntax, then pipe the result to `jq` to transform it into json format:
+Query the `kube-prometheus` HTTP API's `api/v1/query` endpoint with the following `curl` request:
 ```bash
 curl -G http://localhost:9090/api/v1/query --data-urlencode "query=pod_curr_energy_in_pkg_millijoule{pod_namespace='flux-system'}" | jq
 {